 Chanelle Gallant is a activist-writer with a focus on sex and justice and a long-time organizer.
 Her writing has appeared in MTV News, The Rumpus, The Establishment, Huffington Post, The Walrus and more.
 She has presented to the Canadian government and the National Anti-Trafficking Forum on sex work policy and co-founded the Migrant Sex Workers Project.
 She is a 2017 LGBTQ Lambda Literary Fellow and is currently writing a book on sexual labour.
 She also answers to the names fallen woman, comrade, and sister.

--“Migrant Sex Worker Justice: Building Alliances Across Movements”, with Elene Lam in Sex/Work: Regulation, Agency, and Resistance (UBC Press, forthcoming 2018)
+-“Migrant Sex Worker Justice: Building Alliances Across Movements”, with Elene Lam in Red Light Labour: Regulation, Agency, and Resistance (UBC Press, forthcoming 2018)

 -“The Pleasure of Getting Paid: Sex, Work and Money” in Pleasure Activism.
 Edited by Adrienne Marie Brown (forthcoming)

 Select publications and interviews

 -“No Cop-Zone?
 Reflections on the Pussy Palace Raid” in Any Other Way: How Toronto Got Queer (Coach House Books, May 2017) Edited by Stephanie Chambers et al.